Coconut oil is one of the few foods that can be classified as a “superfood.”

 Bottom Line: The fatty acids and breakdown products in coconut oil can kill harmful pathogens, potentially helping to prevent infections.

-5. Coconut Oil Can Kill Your Hunger, Making You Eat Less Without Even Trying
+5. Coconut Oil Can Reduce Your Hunger, Helping You Eat Less

 One interesting feature of coconut oil is that it can reduce your hunger.

-This may be related to the way the fatty acids in it are metabolized, because ketone bodies can have an appetite reducing effect (11).
+This may be related to the way the fatty acids in it are metabolized, because ketones can have an appetite reducing effect (11).

 In one study, varying amounts of medium and long chain triglycerides were fed to 6 healthy men.